 Empirical findings on online partner selection

 Homogamy studies in the context of online dating come to mixed results.
 According to Dutton et al. (2009), the use of the internet is associated with a greater difference between partners in terms of age and educational level.
 On the other hand, couples are more similar in their interests and values (ibid.
 2009, 16).
 Furthermore, partnerships initiated online are less similar in terms of ethnicity, religion and education (Potarca 2017; Thomas 2020).
 However, partners are more similar in age (ibid.
 2020, 1281).
 Overall, it is shown that "[...] the Internet has had a more limited (but not necessarily unimportant) direct impact on exogamy in the population as a whole" (Thomas 2020, p.
 1281f.).
 The study of gender-specific partner preferences shows that geographical proximity is seen by both men and women as a luxury good when choosing a partner (Jonason et al. 2017).
 Partner seekers accept travelling to satisfy more relevant partner preferences.
 In short-term relationships, men place a stronger focus on geographical proximity to their partner.
-Women, on the other hand, invest more in the search for a partner who is geographically close in the long term (cf. ibid.
+Women, on the other hand, invest more in the search for a partner who is geographically close in the long term (ibid.
 2017, p.
 590f. & p.
 593).

 In the study of dating behaviour, interactions between people from different regions across America are observed, but these are limited.
 When it comes to finding a romantic partner, partners from their own region are preferred (Bruch and Newman 2019).
 The national dating market is divided into local units in which geographical proximity plays an important role (ibid.
 2019, p.
 222).
 Within cities, demographic characteristics create submarkets that are differentiated by age and ethnicity.
 More men use online dating at a young age, whereas women use the medium primarily at an older age.
 On average, men are slightly more than 1.5 years older than women in all submarkets.
 Most interactions take place within a submarket or between two neighbouring units (ibid.
 2019, p.
 224).

 In Switzerland, friends are still the largest social mediator in partner selection, but this is declining (Potarca 2020).
 The internet has seen a sharp increase in matchmaking and is similar to the figures from Rosenfeld and Thomas (2012) in the USA.
 Potarca's findings show that there are positive effects between both dating apps and dating websites and the distance to the partner.
 Compared to offline meetings, partnerships via dating apps are associated with a greater geographical distance for both medium and long distances.
 The extended search options make it easier to establish relationships with people living further away geographically.
 In the case of dating websites, an effect is mainly observed for long distances, which suggests that people are looking further afield.
 This means that relationships are more likely to develop outside of their own living space.
-In contrast to online dating, dating apps promote contact with geographically neighbouring areas (cf. Potarca 2020, p.
+In contrast to online dating, dating apps promote contact with geographically neighbouring areas (Potarca 2020, p.
 13ff.) and thus increase spatial homogamy.